wireapp/wire-server-deploy/offline/coturn.md

 ```

-For more details on getting the extrenal IP address see the `Configure the SFT labels for Coturn and SFT deployment` section above.
+For more details on getting the extrenal IP address see the `Configure the SFT deployment for node selection and public IP discovery` section above.

 Edit the `values/wire-server/values.yaml` file: